cophi-wue/LLpro/README.md

 See the separate [Developer Guide](./doc/DEVELOPING.md) about the implemented Spacy components and how to access the assigned attributes.

 See also the separate document about the tabular [Output Format](./doc/OUTPUT_FORMAT.md) for a description of the output format and a reference of the used tagsets.

+See the folder [`./contrib`](./contrib) for scripts to reproduce the fine-tuning of the custom models.

 ## Citing